JuanGongora/JuanGongora.github.io/_posts/2018-09-12-approaching_object_oriented_javascript_1.markdown

 > 1. Using call and apply
 > 1. Binding

 By far JavaScript is one of the most oddly associated languages to object orientation that I have recently dealt with.
 Some of the things that make up its OOP logic in comparison to Ruby or PHP (which are languages I frequently use) are pretty out there.
 That is not to say that it isn't illogical however.
 At the very least, it has peaked my curiosity for comprehension.
 Thus I have conglomerated this introductory OOP guide into the inner fabric of JavaScript, so that it can retain my referenced sanity (and hopefully yours too!).

-To start it off let's make a comparison list:
+To start it off, let's have a comparison list:

 **How Javascript differs from other OOP languages**